 Good for heart patients:

 Cranberries contain a great amount of heart-healthy antioxidant content in their skin.
-They have a high concentration of flavanol which are a type of polyphenol, that support heart health.
+They have a high concentration of flavanol which is a type of polyphenol, that supports heart health.
 Laboratory produced double-strength cranberry juice has the ability to reduce artery stiffness of arteries that is quite helpful for people with coronary heart disease.

 Good in treatment or prevention of Urinary Tract Infections:

 Cranberries have antibacterial properties.
 UTIs occur when bacteria manage to enter the urinary tract that includes the kidney, uterus, bladder, and urethra.
 Cranberries contain compounds like fructose and proanthocyanidins that help prevent the bacteria from sticking to the walls of the urinary tract.

 Fights age-related damage: